-What Are The 5 Key Areas of Information Management?
+What are the 5 Key Areas of Information Management?

 At this stage, we must examine how the business collects information, whether it is created internally or externally, electronically or as paper documents, verbally, written, audio, or video.

 We must determine where the information collected in the previous phase will be stored.
 Paper documents should be stored and arranged in physical cabinets with fire-resistance measures in place.
-Electronic information, on the other hand, might be kept in databases, document management systems, information systems, and so on.
+Electronic information, on the other hand, might be kept in databases, document management systems, information systems, cloud storage, and so on.